-We are all used to seeing light sources rated in watts of power, for example a 300W bulb or an 18W fluorescent tube.
-This rating tells how much electrical energy is consumed by the source, but it is only a guide to how much UV light it produces.
-Some of the electrical energy is converted into heat rather than light, and some of the light is visible light not UV.
-The light source’s power rating also tells us very little about how much of the UV light actually reaches the print, which is is a function of the amount of UV produced, the distance between the print and light source, and how much UV is blocked by the printing frame glass.
+We are all used to seeing light sources rated in watts of power, for example a 300W bulb or an 18W fluorescent tube, but this rating is only a guide to how much UV light it produces.
+And it tells us very little about how much of the UV light actually reaches the print.
+This is a function of the amount of UV produced, the distance between the print and light source, and how much UV is blocked by the printing frame glass.

 To properly understand what is happening during printing, we need to stop thinking about the electrical power consumed by the light source, and start thinking in terms of the UV energy that lands on the print.
 This is called its intensity (or “irradiance”).

 The intensity of light is defined as the amount of energy that falls on a specified area during a given time.
 Light intensity is usually measured watts per square meter, or more conveniently for iron-based printing: microwatts per square centimetre (µW/cm²).

 Using a Light Counter LC2 Light Integrator to Measure UV Intensity